RandomInsano/pscontroller-rs/README.md

 Notes for hacking status of of these below.

+### Controller (SCPH-1080)

+Original controller without analog sticks.

+Identifier: 0xC1

+This one responds with "ff c1 da" when polled.

 ### DualShock (SCPH-1200) and DualShock 2 (SCPH-10010)

 Lots of documentation on these guys (check the bibliography) and should be straightforward to support.

+Identifier 0x41

+Responds to polling with "ff 41 5a"

 ### DVD Remote Reciever (SCPH-10160)